wso2/docs-is/en/docs/learn/outbound-provisioning-with-salesforce.md

 3. Enter the username in the form of an email and enter the password.

     !!! note
+        When adding the username, make sure to add a unique email address as the username.
+        Otherwise the user might not be provisioned to Salesforce if the username already exists in Salesforce.

         Later on, if you want to update the user details, you won't be able to update the email address.